PSILOCYBIN-ASSISTED PSYCHOTHERAPY FOR THE TREATMENT OF DEPRESSION AND ANXIETY

-PRISM is currently working with Edith Cowan University in Perth on a proposed proof of concept study of MDMA-Assisted Manualised Psychotherapy in Australian war veterans with chronic, treatment-resistant Posttraumatic Stress Disorder (PTSD), in collaboration with the US based Multidisciplinary Association for Psychedelic Studies (MAPS).
+PRISM is currently working with Edith Cowan University in Perth on a proposed proof of concept study of MDMA-Assisted Manualised Psychotherapy for treatment-resistant Posttraumatic Stress Disorder (PTSD), in collaboration with the US based Multidisciplinary Association for Psychedelic Studies (MAPS).
 For more information please contact us.

 MAPS coordinated MDMA-PTSD studies are currently underway in the USA, Canada and Israel.
 For information on MAPS studies please visit http://www.maps.org/research/mdma